Rough or crumpled: Strong coupling phases of a generalized Kardar-Parisi-Zhang surface

-On the separatrices (\ref{sep-eq1}), $B=0$ and $A=22.77$ { corresponding to $\gamma=\gamma_{c1}=0.161$} and $A=19.69$ { corresponding to $\gamma=\gamma_{c2}=-1.383$}; $A$ changes from these boundary values within the unstable region between the separatrices.
+On the separatrices (\ref{sep-eq1}), $B=0$ and $A=22.77$ { corresponding to $\gamma=\gamma_{c1}=0.161$} and $A=19.69$, { corresponding to $\gamma=\gamma_{c2}=-1.383$}; $A$ changes from these boundary values within the unstable region between the separatrices.
 In particular, as $A$, depending upon $\gamma$, decreases, $\chi$ grows, eventually exceeding unity.
-At this point, our theory (\ref{ch-kpz}) breaks down, as $\langle ({\boldsymbol\nabla}h)^2\rangle$ diverges with $L$, giving a crumpled surface.
-(We make a technical point here that as $\chi$ exceeds unity, higher order nonlinear terms not included in (\ref{ch-kpz}) become relevant (in a RG sense), making our theory given by Eq.~\eqref{ch-kpz} to breakdown.)
-Setting $\chi=1$ in \eqref{chi-val-2d}, we get $\gamma=-1.043,-0.142$. { Thus in the region $(-1.043<\gamma<-0.142)$ MCT predicts existence of a crumpled phase, which is the purple region in Fig.~\ref{flow-2d}(a) and is slightly different from the region defined by $\nu_e=0$ (see above).} Due to the breakdown of our theory, we cannot make any definitive conclusion about any scaling properties in the crumpled region.}
+This gives $\langle ({\boldsymbol\nabla}h)^2\rangle$ diverging with $L$, giving a crumpled surface.
+[We make a technical point here that as $\chi$ exceeds unity, higher order nonlinear terms, e.g., $({\boldsymbol \nabla} h)^{2n},\,n>1$, not included in (\ref{ch-kpz}) should be relevant (in the scaling/RG sense).
+Thus Eq.~\eqref{ch-kpz}, though it predicts the onset of the crumpled phase, cannot be used to study the crumpled phase.]
+Setting $\chi=1$ in \eqref{chi-val-2d}, we get $\gamma=-1.043,-0.142$. { Thus in the region $(-1.043<\gamma<-0.142)$ MCT predicts a crumpled phase, which is the purple region in Fig.~\ref{flow-2d}(a) and is slightly different from the region defined by the condition $\nu_e=0$ [see Eq.~(\ref{nu-e}) above].} Due to the breakdown of our theory, we cannot make any definitive conclusion about any scaling properties in the crumpled region.